ITC Section 337 Swift Leverage

 to win a consent order for Reebok halting infringing sneakers from China

-defending and counter-attacking for Broadcom against Tessera in two ITC investigations
+defended and counter-attacked for Broadcom against Tessera in two ITC investigations

 Obtained complete victory for Reebok against RBX Active in a patent infringement and importation ITC investigation related to athletic shoe sole functionality after all respondents ultimately agreed to cease importation of the accused products (Certain Athletic Footwear).
 Currently pursuing damages in Oregon district court.